Eccenux/wikiploy-rollout-example/README.md

 ## Preparing deployment

-Note!
-It is now recommended to use the `WikiployLite` class (not `Wikiploy`).
-The older `Wikiploy` class uses Puppeteer and still works, but can be quite slow. **`WikiployLite` is much faster**.
-In future versions, Puppeteer integration might be removed.
-Please let me know if you would like to keep Puppeteer integration.

-### Wikiploy full (deprecated)

 **Step.
 1. Create deployment script**.
-You can start with a basic script below.

-**Step.
-2. Run Chrome with debug**.
-Run Chrome Canary with debug mode enabled.
-I recommend using the Canary edition to ensure that you do not use your main Chrome browser for automation.

-  - Example command on Windows:
-  - "C:\Users\YOUR_USER_NAME\AppData\Local\Google\Chrome SxS\Application\chrome.exe" --remote-debugging-port=9222

-### Wikiploy lite (recommnded)

-**Step.
-1. Create deployment script**.
 You can start with a basic script below or with `wikiploy.mjs` and `wikiploy-dev.mjs` provided in this repository.

 **Step.
 2. Prepare bot password and config**.
+A bot password is simply a sub-account.
+This sub-account has a specific name and a separate password.
+You can also choose specific actions this sub-account is allowed to perform (it can have fewer permissions than your normal account).

-* Setup you password on Special:BotPasswords.
-For Wikimedia wikis you can use: https://test.wikipedia.org/wiki/Special:BotPasswords
+* Set up your sub-account on Special:BotPasswords.
+For Wikimedia wikis, you can use: [test.wikipedia.org/wiki/Special:BotPasswords](https://test.wikipedia.org/wiki/Special:BotPasswords)
-* Rights you should setup (if you can): https://github.com/Eccenux/Wikiploy/blob/main/assets/Bot%20passwords%20-%20Test%20Wikipedia.png
+* Grant permissions to your sub-account.
+Here is something you might want to set up for your Wikiploy sub-account: [Wikiploy/assets/Bot passwords - Test Wikipedia.png](https://github.com/Eccenux/Wikiploy/blob/main/assets/Bot%20passwords%20-%20Test%20Wikipedia.png).
-* Create your `bot.config.mjs` and fill username and password:
+* Create your `bot.config.mjs` and fill username and password of your sub-account:
 ```
 /**
 	Bot with edit&create rights.